scipy/scipy/doc/source/roadmap-detailed.rst

   - Tukey-Kramer test
   - the various types of analysis of variance (ANOVA):

-    - fixed-effects and random-effects ANOVA
     - two-way ANOVA (single replicate, uniform number of replicates, variable number of replicates)
     - multiway ANOVA (i.e. generalize two-way ANOVA)
     - nested ANOVA
     - analysis of covariance (ANCOVA)

-- Where appropriate, provide more than just a p-value as the result of a statistical test; include also confidence intervals and measures of effect size in the results.
+- Where appropriate, include confidence intervals for the statistic in the results of any statistical test.
 - Enhance the `fit` method of the continuous probability distributions:

   - Expand the options for fitting to include: